magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 group.
 After they eat, they take off.
 This is selfishness, not being responsible, and it puts a burden on others.
-What it really amounts to is someone who doesn’t care about himself, who doesn’t help himself and who really doesn’t love himself. generosity, we are trying to cleanse our hearts of this attitude.
-This is called creating merit through giving, in order to have a mind of compassion and caring towards all living beings
+What it really amounts to is someone who doesn’t care about himself, who doesn’t help himself and who really doesn’t love himself.
+In practising generosity, we are trying to cleanse our hearts of this attitude.
+This is called creating merit through giving, in order to have a mind of compassion and caring towards all living beings without exception.

 If we can be free of just this one thing, selfishness, then we will be like the Lord Buddha.
 He wasn’t out for himself, but sought the good of